PrefectHQ/prefect/docs/concepts/deployments.md

 ## Manifests

 Manifests are JSON descriptions of a workflow.
 The manifest lives alongside your workflow code and contains workflow-specific information such as the code location, the name of the entrypoint flow, and flow parameters.

+The location of your manifest file is important.
+When building your deployment and uploading your flow files to storage, the manifest file serves as the root of the directory that is uploaded &mdash; everything in its directory and recursively down will be stored in the storage of your choosing.
+This ensures that your relative imports remain portable.
+Additionally, at runtime, your agent will always ensure that your workflow is imported and executed in the same directory as your manifest file.

 The default name format for manifests is `[flow-function-name]-manifest.json`, but you may rename the file as long as it is referenced correctly in the `deployment.yaml` file.